dental implant problems

 Early Dental Implant Problems

-Tooth implant problems may occur at any time; however, they are more likely to occur within the first 3 to 4 months following the placement procedure.
+Tooth implant problems may occur at any time; however, they are more likely to occur within the first 3 to 4 months following the dental implant surgery.
 Here are some reasons why implants fail:

 Infection at the Implant Site